gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 Here are some possibilities for experimenting further with Deployit:

 * see the differences in the deployment step list when deploying against the DEV, TEST, ACC or PROD environment.
+* use control tasks on the Apache webserver to start and stop it.
+*